 A prestigious address in the grand 19th-century Paris of imposing Haussmannian apartment blocks, with the Arc de Triomphe at the end of the street.
-It's a businessy district but also one where you can easily satisfy your desire for shopping on the Champs-Elysées or avenue Montaigne or art at the Palais de Tokyo and Musée d'Art Moderne de la Ville de Paris.
+It's a businessy district but also one where you can easily satisfy your desire for shopping on the Champs-Elysées or avenue Montaigne or art at the [node:168969] and Musée d'Art Moderne de la Ville de Paris.

 The 55 rooms are uncluttered yet welcoming and keep up this clever mix of periods: high white beds with colourful Kenzo and Missoni throws, plenty of cupboard space and modern furniture under ceilings dramatically papered with black and white reproductions of Renaissance ceilings.
 Those on the first floor have imposing five metre high ceilings, top-floor suites have Eiffel Tower and Arc de Triomphe views, and all are efficiently equipped with Nespresso machines, iPod docks, kettles, ironing boards and Hermès bath products.